WippData/SPRK-Desktop-Public/README.md

 # SPRK-Desktop-Public

-SPRK Desktop (c) 2025 SPRK Systems LLC.
+SPRK Desktop (c) 2025 SPRK Systems.
 All rights reserved.

 This public repository is used only to distribute compiled executables and update metadata for the SPRK Desktop application.